lerna/lerna/README.md

 Create a new lerna repo or upgrade an existing repo to the current version of Lerna.

-> Lerna assumes you have already created a git repo with `git init`.
+> Lerna assumes the repo is already been initialized with `git init`.

 1. Add lerna as a [`devDependency`](https://docs.npmjs.com/files/package.json#devdependencies) in `package.json` if it isn't already there.
 2. Create a `lerna.json` config file to store the `version` number.